behnamazimi/bhnmzm.com/src/contents/posts/mastering-git-interactive-rebase.md

 ## Tips:

-- To start an interactive rebase, use the command "git rebase -i HEAD~[number of commits to go back]".
+- To start an interactive rebase, use the command `git rebase -i HEAD~[number of commits to go back]`.

-- You can also use "git rebase -i [commit hash]" to specify a specific commit to start the rebase from, instead of using "HEAD~[number of commits]".
+- You can also use `git rebase -i [commit hash]` to specify a specific commit to start the rebase from, instead of using `HEAD~[number of commits]`.

-- You can use "git rebase -i [branch name]" when you are working with branches, this way you can make sure you are only modifying the commits of the branch you want to modify.
+- You can use `git rebase -i [branch name]` when you are working with branches, this way you can make sure you are only modifying the commits of the branch you want to modify.

-- Use "git stash" before starting an interactive rebase, in case you need to abort the rebase and want to get back to your previous state.
+- Use `git stash` before starting an interactive rebase, in case you need to abort the rebase and want to get back to your previous state.

 - Since 2015, you can use `fixup` to combine the changes of a commit with the previous commit.

-- If you're working with a remote repository, it's better to use "git pull --rebase" instead of git pull to avoid conflicts when you update your local repository.
+- If you're working with a remote repository, it's better to use `git pull --rebase` instead of git pull to avoid conflicts when you update your local repository.

-- Don't stress if you make a mistake during a rebase, you can utilize "git reflog" to undo the changes by going back in time 😮
+- Don't stress if you make a mistake during a rebase, you can utilize `git reflog` to undo the changes by going back in time 😮

 I also suggest you read the [Git Pro book](https://git-scm.com/book/en/v2).